 If the disclosure of information is refused under the Act on the Right of Access to Information on the Environment, this refusal takes the form of a decision which can be appealed.
 The applicant may file an action against a negative decision on appeal within the general time limit (2 months).
-Judicial review takes place in the same way as for other decisions in accordance with Section 65 et seq. of the Code of Administrative Justice.
+Judicial review takes place in the same way as for other decisions in accordance with Section 65 et seq.
+Administrative Procedure Code of Administrative Justice.
+If the court finds that the application has been decided unlawfully, it will annul the decision of the administrative authority.
+It cannot directly order the satisfaction of the request for information, as is the case with the general regulation of access to information (according to the Act on Free Access to Information).
+According to an upcoming amendment to the Act on Access to Information on the Environment, a court will be able to order that the request for information is satisfied.